 Siberian ginseng’s benefits are very similar to those of true ginseng.

-It’s widely used in Russian and has long been a favorite of their athletes to increase physical performance.
+It’s widely used in Russia and has long been a favorite of their athletes to increase physical performance.

-After the nuclear accident in Chernobyl, Russians were given Siberian ginseng to offset the effects of radiation exposure.
-(28)
+After the nuclear accident in Chernobyl, some who were exposed to radiation were given Siberian ginseng to offset its effects.
+(26)

-Best uses: Boosts immunity against colds and flu and increases overall physical stamina.
-(29)
+Best uses: Boosts immunity against colds and flu, and increases overall physical stamina.
+(27)

 Schisandra (Schisandra chinensis)